Comcast/tsb/README.md

 instructions, since build states may be cached by docker.

-The run script should copy artefacts and log files to the location in the container where `/dist/` is mounted and return 0 iff the build was successful.
+The run script should copy artefacts and log files to the location in the container where `/dist/` is mounted and return 0 if the build was successful.

 ### patches.yml